-If you do not agree to turnover all of your medical information, then the auto insurance company will not provide the policy limits that cover the damages.
+If you do not agree to turn over all of your medical information, then the auto insurance company will not provide the policy limits that cover the damages.

-The Legislative Counsel’s digest Section 4 writes that an injured victim is required to provide the auto insurance company a written authorization to receive all medical reports, records and bills concerning the claim from the injured person’s providers of health care.
+The Legislative Counsel’s digest Section 4 writes that an injured victim is required to provide the auto insurance company a written authorization to receive all medical reports, records, and bills concerning the claim from the injured person’s providers of health care.

 If you are hurt in a crash and it is not your fault, do you really want to give the auto insurance company all of your medical records from your primary care physician?
-Do you want your privacy invaded by an auto insurance company, because someone else hurt you in a crash?
+Do you want your privacy invaded by an auto insurance company because someone else hurt you in a crash?

-At our law firm we can protect your privacy and civil injury rights if this happens to you.
+At our law firm, we can protect your privacy and civil injury rights if this happens to you.
 When someone doesn’t want to give all of their medical information to an auto insurance company, then the auto insurance company will not provide the coverages.

 It’s up to your attorney to find a company that can look into the insurance company database to find the coverages for a fee.
 This cost ultimately is paid for by the consumer when the case settles.

-The solution is to ensure your injury attorney provides a medical authorization that limits the ability for the auto insurance to snoop into your medical history.
+The solution is to ensure your injury attorney provides a medical authorization that limits the ability of the auto insurance to snoop into your medical history.
 Remember, the insurance companies are like the police, anything you say or do will be used against you.

 Call Anthony Paglia Injury Lawyer LTD today for a free consult at 702.830.7070, because you never know when you’ll need my help.